rumkin/calculon/README.md

 eval('true.not()'); //-> false
 eval('false.not()'); //-> true
+eval('isOk.not()', {isOk: true}); //-> false
 ```

 ## Security

 Calculon doesn't allow to overwrite object constructors (or even get it) so it's
 safe to use with untrusted code.
+Also calculon is read only and it has no
+constructions to modify values or variables.